 After many years of recreational sailing, four years ago Jim bought a 35 foot wooden sailboat which he immediately made into his home.
 Upon taken the sailboat down to where he was living in Washington, he moved out of his apartment and right aboard.
 Each night after packing up in Zipolite, Jim hitchhikes the short distance back to his boat in Puerto Angel where he sleeps.

 After hearing very contrary positions over the years about the cost of sailing around the world, I asked Jim if traveling by boat is expensive.
 He laughed at me as said no way.
 Again, it was reasserted to me that it is free to anchor a boat just about anywhere in the world.
 If you stay away from the bourgeois ports and don’t feel the need to park in a dock or a marina, traveling the world by sailboat is cheap: you always have a free bed.
 Jim told me that on only one occasion in his journey from Washington state to the south of Mexico did he need to pay to anchor out in a harbor.
 Though the charges for taking a boat in and out of a country’s waters is hit and miss as far as expenses go, it probably beats paying nightly for accommodation.
+And with auction sites like Grays, buying a boat can be more affordable than you think.

 I was now sitting on Jim’s boat bobbing around out in the harbor of Puerto Angel.
 The boat was not huge, but, at 35 feet, there was adequate room for sailing and living.
 Inside the cabin, Jim had decked the place out into a full operating home.
 I sat on one of the benches that ran along the inside of the cabin and admired how much sunlight got in there as the boat had a skylight — a great addition that I am unsure is not on more live aboard sail boats.
 Jim cooked me a good breakfast in the fully equipped though space conscious kitchen.
 This boat had a comfortable feel, though, like most all sailboats, the living space is more or less a corridor.